-- Goal 1: Develop or expand capacity to significantly increase the number of older adults and adults with disabilities, particularly those in underserved areas/populations, who participate in evidence-based falls prevention programs to empower them to reduce their risk of falls. - Goal 2: Enhance the sustainability of evidence-based falls prevention programs through the implementation of robust sustainability strategies.
+- Goal 1: Develop capacity to increase the number of older adults and adults with disabilities who participate in evidence-based falls prevention programs to empower them to reduce falls and/or their risk of falls. - Goal 2: Identify and implement one or more robust strategies that will promote the sustainability of evidence-based falls prevention programs.